Poster Presentations and Networking Reception

 Nathan Busch, JD, Nebraska Children and Families Foundation, Lincoln, NE; Greg Donovan, Society of Care, Linclon, NE

-Through a system of partners coming together to build on what already exists, honoring a community’s strengths, leveraging their resources, and engaging established organizations using evidence-based and evidence influenced efforts, a community-based service and supports prevention structure was established for Native families in Nebraska.
+A system of partners came together to establish a community-based service and support prevention structure for Native families in Nebraska.
+This system used evidence-based and -influenced efforts to build on what already exists, honor community strengths, leverage resources, and engage established organizations.
 This program, called Community Response, is is a voluntary system, connecting them with resources and support to help them meet their goals and strengthen their relationships within their community.

 Iris Wong, BS, Catherine Asteriou, BS, Daniel Cavanaugh, MSW, ABD, Joanne Riebschleger, MSW, PhD, School of Social Work, Michigan State University, East Lansing, MI